pedropark99/zig-book/README.md

 can be compiled and executed.

 But in order to do that, this R code needs to find the Zig compiler installed in your machine.
-This search process through the Zig compiler is done in two stages.
+This search process is done in two stages.
 First, it uses the [`Sys.which()` function](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/Sys.which)
 to find the path to the Zig compiler in your computer, which is just a R interface to the `which` command line tool.